yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

         - `bis_key_2_crypt`
         - `bis_key_2_tweak`
 3. We will now boot hekate to dump your system files:
     - 3a.
-Extract the `TegraRcmSmash1213.zip` zip file you downloaded in the prerequisites.
-Put the `hekate_ctcaer_x.x.bin` (the version of this file is dependent on your firmware) file from the prerequisites in the `TegraRcmSmash1213/x64` folder.
+Launch TegraRCMGui.
     - 3b.
-Open Zadig
+Click on the folder icon near `Select Payload`.
+Navigate to your Hekate .bin file and launch it.
     - 3c.
-Plug your switch into your computer.
+Extract the `sept` folder from Atmosphère's download and place the `sept` folder onto your SD card.
     - 3d.
-Power off your switch while it is still connected to your computer.
+You are now in Hekate.
+Navigate using Volume+/- to go up/down, and Power to select.
+Select `Console info` and then `Print fuse info`.
+It will print out data on your screen, then say `Press Power to dump to SD card`.
+Press Power, and it should say `Done!` and `Press volume to go to menu`.
+Press a volume button and then select `Back` in the menu.
     - 3e.
-Insert your RCM jig into the right joy-con slot and then press VOL+ and Power at the same time.
-Nothing should happen.
-If the switch starts to turn on normally, go back to step 3c and try again.
-    - 3f. and choose APX in the device list.
-If APX does not show, go to the Options menu and check List all devices.
-If it still doesn't appear, double check the connection the between the switch and your computer.
-    - 3g.
-For Driver type, cycle the arrows until it says `libusbK (v3.0.7.0)`.
-This is very important.
-    - 3h.
-Hit install driver.
-    - 3i.
-Close Zadig.
-    - 3j.
-Extract the `sept` folder from the Kosmos download and place the `sept` folder onto your SDcard.
-    - 3i.
-Drag and drop the bin file from step 1 of this guide onto the `TegraRCMSmash.exe` program.
-It should flash briefly and not stay open, and your switch should now display some text on it.
-If it did not, make sure you have carefully followed all of the previous steps and try again.
-    - 3l.
-You are now in hekate.
-Navigate hekate using volume up and down to go up and down and power to select.
-Select `Console info` and then `Print fuse info`.
-It should print out some data onto your screen and then say `Press Power to dump to SD card`.
-Press power and it should now say `Done!` and `Press volume to go to menu`.
-Press a volume button and then select `back` in the menu.
-    - 3m.
 Select `Tools` and then select `Dump package1/2`.
 After it finishes, it should say `Done.
 Press any key` near the bottom.
 Press any key to return to the tools menu.
-    - 3n.
+    - 3f.
 Select `Backup` and then select `Backup eMMC BOOT0/1`.
-This make take a few seconds to load.
+This make take a few seconds.
 After it finished filling the progress bar it should say `Finished and verified!
 Press any key`.
 Press any key to return to the backup menu.
-    - 3o.
+    - 3g.
 Finally, select `Backup eMMC Raw GPP`.
 This should take some time as your switch's nand is quite large.
-If the progress bar appears to go backwards at some points or turn green, do not worry as this is hekate verifying the data.
+If the progress bar appears to go backwards at some points or turn green, this just is Hekate verifying the data.
 This should take between 40-80 minutes depending on the quality of your SD card.
-    - 3p.
-Power off your switch to avoid damage to your sd card, by selecting `Back` and then selecting `Power Off` and then eject your sd card.
-Then open your sd card on your computer.
-Find the `yuzu_copy.bat` file you downloaded earlier and copy it to the root of your sd card.
+    - 3h.
+Power off your console to avoid damage to your microSD card, by selecting `Back` and then selecting `Power Off` and ejecting your microSD card.
+Then open your microSD on your computer.
+Find the `yuzu_copy.bat` file you downloaded earlier and copy it to the root of your microSD.
 Double-click it to start the copy.
 This should take between 10-20 minutes.
 It should not have any errors listed.
-If it does, double check and make sure you ran steps 3a-3d correctly.
+If it does, double check and make sure you ran steps 3a-3g correctly.

 # Move system and user to Desktop
 4. Open `HacDiskMount` as Administrator (Right-click and select Run As Administrator) and go to `File > Open file` and select the `rawnand.bin` that was copied to your Desktop in step 3e.